yesill/torchlightFishingBot/README.md

 # torchlightFishingBot
 basic level fishing bot for Torchlight the game

-looksfor color changes on spesific pixel/pixels.
-Response to these changes by mouse clicks.
+The bot looks for color changes on the specified pixel/pixels.
+Responds to these changes with mouse clicks